 2. Practice mindful hors d’oeuvres eating: When trays of mini-meatballs go zooming by, it’s easy to lose track of what you’re eating.
 My plan this year is to slow down and be mindful about every single thing that I’ve got on my plate.
 I’m going to take time to savor the taste, texture and smell of my food.
-I’m also going to take extra time to enjoy when I’m eating something I really love.
+I’m also going to take extra time to practice mindful eating when I’m eating something I really love.

 3. Choose a simpler cocktail.
 Many signature holiday punches and mixed drinks have a lot more sugar than most cocktails.
 Wine or beer is a better choice.
 Or, stop after just one holiday drink.
 Keeping yourself to one drink can also help stop you from getting too much into the party spirit and overeating.